edertone/TurboBuilder/README.md

 ### Features
 - Works on any IDE that can run Ant tasks, or via command line
+- Generates a 'target' folder containing all the results of the build or the production release version
 - Support for multiple development languages: Js, Css, Php and Ts
 - Covers the whole project development cycle: Build, deploy, validate, test and production release
 - Automatic deploy to a remote ftp location